Skip to Main Content

 Will Books:

-• Contain a verbatim transcript of each will approved entered into the court record.
+• Contain a verbatim transcript of each will approved and entered into the court record.

 • Contain only the last will approved by the court.
-They will not contain earlier versions of wills that were later superceded.
+They will not contain earlier versions of wills that were later superseded.

 • The original will is normally part of the probate case file.